Client confidentiality in a nutshell

-Almost anything said in the one-to-one sessions stays confidential between us.
+Almost anything said in the one-to-one session stays confidential between us.
 Some things, however, are too big to contain without damaging the couple/family work.
 An example might be a current affair unknown to your partner.
-If something like that came up, you would need to bring it up in the larger group, or we could continue.
+If something like that came up, you would need to bring it up in the larger group, or we could continue to work together.

 We can only work with younger children with parental consent.
-Having a safe space is a vital part of counselling so we would not discuss anything a child says with their parents (unless the child was at risk).
+Having a safe space is a vital part of counselling so we would discuss nothing a child says with their parents (unless the child was at risk).

-Older children might be able to self-refer, depending on age and understanding.
-We would give them exactly level of confidentiality afforded to an adult client.
+Older children might self-refer, depending on age and understanding.
+We would give them exactly the same level of confidentiality afforded to an adult client.

 Counselling is confidential, even if a third-party (such as an employer or family member) is paying for it.
-So, your have the same rights to confidentiality, whoever foots the bill.
+So, you have the same rights to confidentiality, whoever foots the bill.

-We do have to share some information to get paid.
-Typically, this is just confirmation of your attendance and participation (or otherwise).
-Occasionally we are required to complete a discharge summary.
+We have to share some information to get paid.
+Typically, this is a confirmation of your attendance and participation (or otherwise).
+We are sometimes required to complete a discharge summary.
 If that is the case, we would tell you at the beginning of therapy.
 We would discuss the report with you and agree on the content.

 All professional bodies in the UK require counsellors to have regular clinical supervision.
 Your counsellor might discuss their work with you in supervision, without breaking confidentiality.
 They would not identify you to their supervisors.